Do you wonder what you should do in August while you stay in Montreal? Trylon decided to serve you with awesome events for the entire month.

 The Canadian Open Rogers Cup is an annual tennis tournament held in Montreal, Canada.
 It’s the third-oldest tournament in all of tennis.
 It is also a Masters 1000 event on the Association of Tennis Professionals tour.
 The women’s competition of that tournament is a Premier 5 tournament on the Women’s Tennis Association tour.

 The Montreal Paint Festival is a party held at Jet Night Club on Crescent.
-For only $15, if you are over 18, you can go get your entire body covered in fluorescent colours while being completely intoxicated with alcohol.
+For only $15, if you are over 18, you can go get your entire body covered in fluorescent colours while dancing all night long.
 If this sounds good to you, then go ahead and get your ticket.

 Khalid, an American singer and songwriter, will perform his “Free Spirit” Tour on August 8 at the Bell Center of Montreal.
 His style is pretty unique, so we’ll let you listen to his songs on Youtube to find out if you want to go see him.